Orilissa (elagolix) is a prescription drug that’s used to treat pain from endometriosis. Orilissa comes as an oral tablet.

-Because of the risk of bone loss, you shouldn’t take Orilissa for more than 24 months.
-But in some cases, your doctor may recommend that you only take it for 6 months.
-They will recommend which option is best for you.
-See “What are Orilissa’s side effects?” just below for more information.
+Because of the risk of bone loss, you should not take Orilissa for more than 24 months.
+In some cases, your doctor may recommend that you only take it for 6 months.
+To learn more, see the “What is Orilissa used for?” section below.

 Like most drugs, Orilissa may cause mild or serious side effects.
 The lists below describe some of the more common side effects that Orilissa may cause.
 These lists don’t include all possible side effects.